kmanpearl/7712_alignment_and_assembly/README.md

 The default for the score threshold used is `0.75`.
 This means that to be considered an alignment, a read must be more than 75% similar to the query sequence.
 The threshold can be changed using the  `-score_threshold` argument.
-Like kmer lenght, the score threshold shouold reflect the similarity between sequences.
+Like kmer length, the score threshold shouold reflect the similarity between sequences.
 The more related the sequences are the higher the threshold that should be used.

 The optional argument `-save` is set to `False` by default.